Htraez/ExeQu/README.md

 ## Workflow

 ExeQu is designed to be easy-to-use.
-The main workflow of ExeQu is consists of creation of Quantum Circuit, execution of created circuit, and Quantum Circuit visualization.
+The main workflow of ExeQu is consists of creation of Quantum Circuit, execution of the circuit, and circuit visualization.

 ![alt text][flow]